Burke's Rangers

-The Burke's Rangers was a company of colonial volunteers organized and led by Major John Burke in Massachusetts just before the French and Indian War.
+The Burke's Rangers was a company of provincial volunteers organized and led by Major John Burke in Massachusetts just before the French and Indian War.
 Burke was widely noted for his skill and daring in Indian warfare, and frequently served in campaigns against the Indians.
 Burke was initially commissioned as an ensign by Governor William Shirley and subsequently commissioned a lieutenant, then a captain.
 Toward the close of the French and Indian war, in 1760, he was commissioned a major by Governor Thomas Pownall.

 Background

 Upon the conclusion of King Philip's War the Massachusetts provincial government sought to defend its borders by settling groups of veterans on lands captured during the war.
 This was seen as an inexpensive deterrent to continued hostilities with French colonists in New France and a way to bolster New England claims to contested border regions.